 Local governments may restrict access to housing for households failing to qualify as a "family" by the definition specified in the Zoning Code.
-Specifically, a restrictive definition of "family" that limits the number of and differentiates between related and unrelated individuals living together may illegally limit the development and siting of group homes for persons with disabilities, but not for housing families that are similarly sized or situated.1
+Specifically, a restrictive definition of "family" that limits the number of and differentiates between related and unrelated individuals living together may illegally limit the development and siting of group homes for persons with disabilities, but not for housing families that are similarly sized or situated.

-The City defines "family" to mean one or more persons occupying one dwelling unit.
+The CitySection 13.06.010(de)(395) of the Zoning Code defines "family" to mean one as "One or more persons occupying one dwelling unit.
 The term "family" includes the occupants of community care facilities serving six or fewer persons that are permitted or licensed by the State.
-The term "family" does not include occupants of a fraternity, sorority, boardinghouse, lodging house, club, or motel.
+The term "family" does not include occupants of a fraternity, sorority, boardinghouse, lodging houselodginghouse, club, or motel..."
 To accommodate disabled persons in public facilities, the City defers to the California Access Compliance Reference Manual from the Department of General Services, Division of the State Architect.